About

 The Vision

+The vision is to provide a better way of programming Lisp inside of CAD with immediate benefits to coders, users and the community.
 By combining the functionality that SOZ provides, with the visual experience of LIVE, the project aims to create a niche product capable of providing the user with a means of generating itarative models and the coder with a basis to develop the project’s code-base in new directions.

 Timeline